 This website shares stories and photographs connected to my family, their friends and other interesting people and topics I’ve discovered in my history research explorations.

-At the turn of the 19th century, my family emigrated from Lancashire and London to Vancouver Island.
-I grew up surrounded by family photos, diaries and documents that made me fascinated in the stories behind these people.
+Between 1888 and 1914 my family came to British Columbia.
+I grew up surrounded by photos, diaries and documents that made me fascinated in the stories behind these people and what things were like at the time.
 No surprise that I enjoyed writing stories and plays as a kid and went on to study history at university!
-(In fact, I used much of my family material for a paper on British immigration to British Columbia).

-I have an MA in Public History, an LL.B and a TESOL Certificate.
-My varied work and study experiences have always used my core “history detective” skills – searching for “clues”, analyzing and piecing together the “evidence” to build a story and sharing the story in a clear and engaging way.
+I have an M.A.
+(Public History), an LL.B. and T.E.S.O.L. certification.
+My varied study and work experiences have always used my core “history detective” skills – searching for “clues”, analyzing and piecing together the “evidence”, building and sharing the story in a clear and engaging way.

 In my history projects, my main focus is on using primary resource materials like diaries, letters, newspapers and photos to tell a story.
 Projects include curating an exhibit on west coast “ranchers” on Vargas Island and editing the letters and memoirs of a Saskatchewan pioneer.
 See Projects for more.
 My recent focus has been looking at health and community in WWI era Saanich and stories of the influenza epidemic of 1918-1919.